-Jordanus de Nemore's $De\ numeris\ datis$ precedes this redaction of al-Khwārizmī by a small century or so.
-22 It is commonly cited as an early instance of symbolic algebra, and as a matter of fact it employs letters as general representatives of numbers.
-At the same time it is claimed to be very clumsy - which might suggest that the interpretation as symbolic algebra could be mistaken.
-We may look at an example: 23
+Jordanus de Nemore's De numeris datis precedes this redaction of al-Khwarizmī by a small century of so.19 It is commonly cited as an early instance of symbolic algebra, and as a matter of fact it employs letters as general representatives of numbers.
+At the same time it is claimed be very clumsy - which might suggest that the interpretation as symbolic algebra could be mistaken.
+We may look at an example:20